 Physician Portion:

 My patient, , has a severe,

-potentially life-threatening al lergy to s been instructed in the

 proper use of the epi-pen an situations. d should be allowed to posses ss and self-administer in school for use in emergency

 Physician's Name (printed)

 Physician's Signature

 Clinic Address

 Address City/Town State

 Phone

 Parent Portion:

 I agree with my child's physi cian and give my son/daughte er,

 permission to carry his/her e pi-pen in school, to be used a s directed by his/her physician.

 Parent/Guardian (print)

 Parent/Guardian (signature) Date